My Top Albums of 2021

 CGC Hulk 340

-Considering there are a lot of scams within the comic book collecting hobby, CGC are widely considered the number one place to go to get the “truth” behind a comic book.
+Considering there are a lot of scams within the comic book collecting hobby, the CGC are considered the best place to go to get the “truth” behind a comic book.
 Through their grading process, they have experts in restoration check to make sure the book is in its original form.
 From there, they will go through the entire book to guarantee the book is up to par and not missing any pages.
 At the end of the evaluation, they assign a grade on the book from .5 (Poor), to 10 (Gem Mint).

-CGC will then put the book in a transparent case (or “slab”) along with a coloured label to tell the viewer what kind of book they are looking at.
+The CGC will then put the book in a transparent case along with a coloured label to tell the viewer what kind of book they are looking at.
 Blues are the most common as they represent basic, graded books.
 A Purple banner means the book has been restored, while a Gold banner means it has an authentic signature.

 For example, if you have a non-CGC graded book (or an “unslabbed” book), it may only be worth $50.
 However, if you get your book slabbed, it may suddenly be seen as $100, or even more.
 That’s great news, no?